ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `UpdateResources` function, and add it just before where you connect the events.
-This function will check which resource has changed, and update the text value for the resource that was updated.
-This will allow the player to see how much of a resource they have.
+The `text` property of a `UIText` component needs to be a `string`.
+Because the `amount` is an `integer`, you need to convert it to a string using the `tostring` function.

 ```lua
 tostring(amount)
 ```

-The `text` property of a `UIText` component needs to be a `string`.
-Because the `amount` is an `integer`, you need to convert it to a string using the `tostring` function.

 ##### Connect Resource Event

+You need to know when a resource has changed so the UI can be updated.
+When a player's resource has changed using functions such as `AddResource`, `SetResource`, and `RemoveResource`, the `resourceChangeEvent` will be fired, allowing you to check which resource has changed, and to update the UI with the new amount.

 ```lua
 localPlayer.resourceChangedEvent:Connect(UpdateResources)
 ```

-Add the above line to the end of your script.

-You need to know when a resource has changed so the UI can be updated.
-When a player's resource has changed using functions such as `AddResource`, `SetResource`, and `RemoveResource`, the `resourceChangeEvent` will be fired, allowing you to check which resource has changed, and to update the UI with the new amount.

 ##### The ResourceShopClient Script